scott-middleton/Restaurants/technical_questions.md

 ## How long did you spend on the coding test?
 What would you add to your solution if you had more time?
 If you didn't spend much time on the coding test then use this as an opportunity to explain what you would add.

-I spent approximately 4 to 5 hours on the coding test.
+I spent approximately 5 hours on the coding test.
 If I had more time, I would focus on the following areas for improvement:

 * Increase test coverage.
 The current test coverage only provides an example of testing approaches and is not considered sufficient for a released application.
 * Refactor the DetectOutcode UseCase to make it more testable.
 I was somewhat stretched for time and with more time I would like to fully test